mph-/lcapy/doc/latex.rst

 ======================

 Lcapy can generate `.pgf` image files for both schematics and plots.
-These have the advantage is that they use the same fonts as the document.
+This format has the advantages of vector graphics and the same fonts as the LaTeX document.

 Lcapy can also generate expressions using LaTeX math markup.
 These can be automatically embedded using the `sympytex` LaTeX package (see